Death of Kumanjayi Walker: Murder trial

 The prosecution had hoped to use four previous complaints of excessive force by Rolfe during unrelated arrests as "tendency evidence"; however, Justice Burns agreed with the defence that these incidents were not relevant to the case, along with some text messages sent by Rolfe in which he suggested that there were "no rules" in policing with the semi-tactical squad.
 The defence argued that, while the case was tragic, Walker had been responsible for his fate.
 Barrister David Edwardson SC criticised the NT police executive and three of the prosecution witnesses, and said that the trial was not about non-compliance with orders, but about "what Zachary Rolfe saw, heard, felt, and perceived when he made that critical decision".

 The jury deliberated for seven hours before reaching a unanimous not-guilty verdict on 11 March 2022.
 Following his acquittal, Rolfe told the waiting media that while he welcomed the verdict, "a lot of people are hurting today — Kumanjayi's family and his community... and I'm going to leave this space for them".

 Report anticipating a reaction

-Anticipating that members of the Yuendumu community would not receive closure in the event that Rolfe was acquitted, the NT Government prepared a secret report canvassing a whole-of-government response to any not-guilty verdict.
-This report predicted brain and nervous system damage in children, an increase in risk-taking behaviour, and attacks on police, health workers and local businesses.
+Anticipating that members of the Yuendumu community would not receive closure in the event that Rolfe was acquitted, the NT Government distributed a "secret report" two days before the verdict was delivered.
+This report warned that Kumanjayi Walker's family, friends, and community had and would continue to experience trauma due to the nature of Walker's death.
+This report stated that the trauma could lead to "emotional responses being directed towards … targets including police, health, businesses".